syedhassaanahmed/neo-to-cosmos/aci/README.md

 ## Run the script
 `./deploy.sh`

-> It takes 5-10min to provision all resources for the first time.
+> It takes ~5-10min to provision all resources for the first time.

 ## How it works
 Here are the steps we perform;

 > **Note:** For simplicity, we've chosen `$NEO2COSMOS_NAME` for the resource group as well as all resources inside.
-Hence it's important to follow the Azure Storage Account [naming convention](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions).
+Hence it's important to follow Azure Storage Account [naming convention](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions).

-- Create the resource group in specified region.
+- Create resource group in specified region.
 - Deploy Cosmos DB, Redis and Storage account using [this ARM template](https://github.com/syedhassaanahmed/neo-to-cosmos/blob/master/aci/deploy-resources.json).
 - Fetch auth keys for newly created  resources.
 - Create `config.json` with above auth keys.